Qumulo/docs/_includes/content-reuse/admin-guides/kerberos/kerberos-configuring-cross-domain-active-directory-trusts.md

 ## Enabling More Secure Trust Encryption Types
 While Linux systems disallow deprecated encryption types for Kerberos, Windows prefers RC4 for cross-domain traffic (which Linux systems consider to be deprecated).

 For certain trust configurations, you must enable a more secure encryption type for trusted traffic.
-To enable AES-128 (or SHA1) and AES-256 (or SHA1) for a particular trust, use the `ksetup` command in a Windows Administrator console.
+To enable AES-128 (or SHA1) and AES-256 (or SHA1) for a particular trust, run the `ksetup` command in a Windows Administrator console.
 For example:

 ```bash
 $ ksetup /getenctypeattr <domain>